Three Free SEO Tools for Site Analysis

 Another excellent tool from Google.
 As the most popular search engine and the one that sets the rules, making use of their SEO tools is common sense.
 This one will allow you to analyse the exact data Google has about you.
 This is not only great, but will also let you work out a strategy to improve your rankings.

-For instance, did you know that if you go to Search Traffic and then Search Analytics, you can see exactly which words you are ranking for?
+For instance, did you know that if you go to Search Traffic and then Search Analytics, you can see exactly which words you are ranking for or are visitors to your site coming from search engines or social media?
 The key here is perhaps not to worry so much about the terms you are ranking for.
 You´d rather worry about those words you are ranking number 10 to 30 for.
 With a little bit of work and SEO effort, you might be able to drastically increase your ranking for those phrases.
 This means that you are actually using the information from Google to show you where to target your efforts.
 In turn, you can be sure you will get the biggest bang for your buck.

 There are so many things that search console can assist you with but one other essential section is the mobile usability section.